bonham000/everyday-luck-app/README.md

 This app uses repetitive-learning and a game-based approach to provide small, portable lessons covering the *Hanyu Shuiping Kaoshi* vocabulary content.
 The [Hanyu Shuiping Kaoshi](https://en.wikipedia.org/wiki/Hanyu_Shuiping_Kaoshi) is a standardized Chinese proficiency tests which provides a set of vocabulary for learners to practice and learn.
 There are 5,000 words provided here to learn.

-The goal of the app is to provide an easy and approchable way to practice learning and reviewing these words everyday.
+The goal of the app is to provide an easy and approachable way to practice learning and reviewing these words everyday.
 That's where the notion 天天吉 comes into play.
-You just need a little luck everday to learn Chinese!
+You just need a little luck everyday to learn Chinese!
 The name itself also hides a clever joke, if you read "jí" differently as "jú", the name is 天天桔 - "Everyday Orange" or "Everyday Mandarin".

 ---